MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Get-Module.md

 Skips the check of the `CompatiblePSEditions` field.

-By default, Get-Module will omit modules in the `%windir%\System32\WindowsPowerShell\v1.0\Modules` directory that do not specify `Core` in the `CompatiblePSEditions` field.
-When this switch is set, modules without `Core` will be included, so that modules under the Windows PowerShell module path that are incompatible with PowerShell Core will be returned.
+By default, `Get-Module` omits modules in the `%windir%\System32\WindowsPowerShell\v1.0\Modules` directory that do not specify `Core` in the `CompatiblePSEditions` field.
+When this switch is set, modules without `Core` are included, so that modules under the Windows PowerShell module path that are incompatible with PowerShell v6 and higher are returned.

 On macOS and Linux, this parameter does nothing.